New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 But this actually implies that $\delta=0$, which is nonsense.

-The closest one can get to fulfill the conditions $a)-c)$ from the Schwarz impossibility theorem is the Colombeau algebra (as defined in the next section) where $a)- c)$ conditions are fulfilled with the exception that in the $c)$ condition $k$ is taken to be infinite.
-This means that only smooth functions form subalgebra of Colombeau algebra.
-This is obviously not satisfactory, since we know (and need to recover) how to multiply much larger classes of functions as only smooth functions.
+The closest one can get to fulfill the conditions $a)-c)$ from the Schwarz impossibility theorem is the Colombeau algebra (as defined in the next section) where conditions $a)- c)$ are fulfilled with the exception that in the $c)$ condition $k$ is taken to be infinite.
+This means that only the smooth functions form a subalgebra of the Colombeau algebra.
+This is obviously not satisfactory, since we know (and need to recover) rules for multiplying multiply much larger classes of functions than only smooth functions.
 In the case of Colombeau algebras this problem is ``resolved'' by the equivalence relation, as we will see in the following section.